CodeWindProgram/GROUP-16/README.md

   *

 * Chirag Patil ( Email ID :- chiragpatil9480@gmail.com // Github Username :-chiragpatil99):-
-  * Before implementation designed the UI for the login page
+  * Planned the Required Database before Implementation
   * Created the Student database using Django & Postgres along with Shubham mahadik
   * Created repository for the group and Created the Readme.md